-(updated by Nick Bailey)
+(originally by Thomas Schrøder, updated by Nick Bailey)

-October 13, 2009
+October 20, 2010

 Sessions 12 and 13 are dedicated to the simulation project in MatLab in the data room in 13.2.
-I (probably with some assistance) will be there to help you with your project (in particular, we will make sure you have a working program), but you should expect that some work outside the sessions will be necessary (running the program to get any remaining data you need and writing the report).
+I (helped by Lasse again) will be there to help you with your project (in particular, we will make sure you have a working program), but you should expect that some work outside the sessions will be necessary (running the program to get any remaining data you need and writing the report).

-The project should be performed in groups of 3-4 people, and the result should be a short, but thorough report, to be handed in in class on Friday, November 6.
+The project should be performed in groups of 3-4 people, and the result should be a short, but thorough report, to be handed in in class on Friday, November 12.
 Besides the report, your m-file should be sent by mail to me at the latest that same day at nbailey@ruc.dk, so I can test your program.

 Each group should investigate a problem in classical mechanics.
-Three suggestions are given:
+Two suggestions are given (described on the following pages):

-- Hohmann orbit to Mars

-- Resonance between coupled oscillators
+- Travelling to Mars by use of the Hohmann orbit - Resonance between coupled oscillators

-- The attack on the Fort

-If your group would like to do another project, we can discuss that as well.
+If your group would like to do another project, that might be possible.
+You would need to discuss it with me in good time before the sessions allocated to the project, so we can see what exactly the project would involve.
 The structure of project-report should be as follows: